 Once you have notified your users that Virtru is coming, it is time to start adding your users.
-To do so, you will want to go to the Users page of the Virtru Dashboard.
+To do so, you will want to go to the Users page of the Virtru Control Center.
 The Managing Users (Users Page) article provides a detailed walkthrough of how to add users and manage admins.
 The article also covers a number of other useful features, such as the ability to remind users to accept their invitation.

 Once added, users will receive an invitation email asking them to join your team.
 If you haven't already, be sure to notify them (and share installation instructions, if necessary).